Amazon Seller Help

 Brand Registry is designed to control your brand’s representation and offer access to tools that increase your product sales, expand your ad options, and protect your listings from copyright and trademark violations.
-Tools like A+ Content, Stores, Sponsored Brands, the Brand Dashboard, Amazon Trasparency, and Project Zero are some examples of programs that brands can access once they enroll in the Brand Registry program.
+Tools like A+ Content, Stores, Sponsored Brands, the Brand Dashboard, Amazon Trasparency, and Project Zero are some programs that brands can access once they enroll in the Brand Registry program.

 What are the label requirements for Amazon?

-How do I lower my ACoS?
+How do I lower my Advertising Cost of Sale (ACoS)?

 How do I get more product reviews on Amazon?

 There are third-party feedback / product review solicitation tools like FeedbackGenius.com, FeedbackFive.com, Feedbackwhiz.com, and BQool.com that automate the process of sending emails to recent customers, asking them for feedback on their Amazon orders of your products.
 A seller can also manually send emails to customers asking for feedback or product reviews.
 Before sending any emails directly or through third-party tools, please review Amazon’s latest Terms of Service (TOS) on feedback solicitation – note that Amazon regularly updates its policies on feedback / product review solicitation.
 Unfortunately, there are a number of “black hat” techniques available to Amazon sellers, the use of any of these can get a seller kicked off the Amazon marketplace forever.

 How do I get my products removed from Amazon so no one is selling them?